faulkt/OTelD1Workshops/OpenTelemetry-Retail-standalone.md

 Adjust the value of `CURRENCYSERVICE_URL` to `http://localhost:7000`, then save and close the file.

-We need to reset the environment varables
+We need to reset the environment variables

 ```bash
 source ../bin/setenv